krpiyush1302/Cybersecurity_Journey/README.md

 # 📄 Description
 I’m currently on a mission to become a SOC Analyst / Security Engineer by building a strong foundation in cybersecurity through hands-on labs, certifications, and real-world tools.
 This GitHub repository is a live tracker of my journey — showcasing:

-✅ Weekly learning goals and achievements
+✅ Weekly learning goals and achievements <br>
 🔧 Practical lab reports using Burp Suite, Splunk, and Wireshark <br>
 🏅 Verified certifications from Cisco, Fortinet, and IBM SkillsBuild <br>
 📑 Writeups on real-world attack scenarios like XSS, SQL Injection, and Log Analysis <br>